ui5-community/ui5-ecosystem-showcase/packages/ui5-middleware-onelogin/README.md

 **NB2:** If your system does not host a fiori launchpad, you will have to adjust the subdirectory to point to a different login protected page.
 In the case of a MII java stack that hosts an OData service, try setting subdirectory to XMII/PropertyAccessServlet?Mode=List

-- ClientCertificate`(optional)`: `object` Configuration for client certificate authentication
+**Certificate properties:**

-  - origin: `string` Exact origin that the certificate is valid for.
+- certificateOrigin`(optional)`: `string` Exact origin that the certificate is valid for.
 Origin includes https protocol, a hostname and optionally a port.
-  - certPath: `string` Path to the file with the certificate in PEM format.
+- certificateCertPath`(optional)`: `string` Path to the file with the certificate in PEM format.
-  - keyPath: `string` Path to the file with the private key in PEM format.
+- certificateKeyPath`(optional)`: `string` Path to the file with the private key in PEM format.
-  - pfxPath: `string` Path to the PFX or PKCS12 encoded private key and certificate chain.
+- certificatePfxPath`(optional)`: `string` Path to the PFX or PKCS12 encoded private key and certificate chain.
-  - passphrase: `string` Passphrase for the private key (PEM or PFX).
+- certificatePassphrase`(optional)`: `string` Passphrase for the private key (PEM or PFX).

+Those properties are only work when useCertificate is set to true.

 You can set the following environment variables in your .env file (remember to add it to your .gitignore):